zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

       2. Else if the name is ".", then add name server IP address to the *MNAME Is Dot* set.
       3. Else, add SOA MNAME name server name to the *MNAME Nameservers* set.
-   4. From the SOA record in the DNS response, extract the SOA SERIAL field.
-Add SOA SERIAL and name server IP address to the *SERIAL Nameservers* set.
+   4. From the SOA record in the DNS response, extract the value from the SOA SERIAL field and add it to the *SERIAL Nameservers* set.
    5. Go to next name server IP address.

 5. If the set *MNAME Is Localhost* is non-empty, then output